 We seek opportunities which enable us to reduce our environmental impact while focusing on safety, positive social change, transparency, and active supplier engagement.

 We hold our suppliers to the same high standards we uphold ourselves.
 Our Supplier Code of Conduct is an extension of our Code of Business Conduct and Human Rights Policy, which outlines our commitment to trust, integrity, labor and human rights, environment, and business ethics.
-These guidelines are referenced as a clause in all supplier contracts, and suppliers are regularly informed of any updates or changes.
-We continue to develop practices to ensure Environment, Social and Governance (ESG) requirements highlighted in the Supplier Code are met.
-As detailed below, we screen potential suppliers on their ESG practices during the Request for Proposal (RFP) process, review supplier ESG risks leveraging a third-party cloud-solution platform and gain further insights during supplier performance reviews and risk assessment audits.
+These guidelines are mandatory and CN will only contract with suppliers that accept the Supplier Code.
+The Code is referenced as a clause in all supplier contracts, and suppliers are regularly informed of any updates or changes.
+We continue to develop practices to ensure sustainability requirements highlighted in the Supplier Code are met.
+As detailed below, we screen potential suppliers on their sustainability practices during the Request for Proposal (RFP) process, review supplier sustainability risks leveraging a third-party cloud-solution platform, EcoVadis, and gain further insights during supplier performance reviews and risk assessment audits.
 Additionally, suppliers are expected to maintain documentation to demonstrate their compliance with the Supplier Code and demonstrate compliance upon request whether it be through site visits or inspections by CN personnel or designated agents.

 CN prioritizes supplier safety and security, which is why eRailSafe is mandated for contractors and sub-contractors working for CN.
 This program ensures that contractors possess the required credentials and adhere to CN's safety standards when working on our property. eRailSafe is a prerequisite for CN contractors and their sub-contractors who operate on company premises, access sensitive documents, and utilize CN's I&T infrastructure.